 15. The Asserted Patents are directed to a technological solution, i.e., improving the way computers operate.
 In particular, the Asserted Patents claim a specific computerized system able to provide efficient modification of a specific type of software applications that are distributed across a network of remote devices.
-Col. 2:56-58.
+Col. 3:3-5.
 As an example, FIG. 1 (below) discloses, and the Asserted Patents claim, a unique and very specific type of computer system structure involving three entities: a service provider machine 110, a terminal machine 120 and an update server machine 102.
 Within this specific system, a terminal machine 120 and a service provider machine 110 communicate via applications running on the machines (as depicted by the vertical arrows in the figure).

-16. As shown above in FIG. 2, the applications running on these machines have a very specific structure: namely, the terminal application 122 comprises first computer-executable instructions 224, which has been construed to mean "computer instructions that can be directly executed on a processor,"4 and first code 222.
-Col. 7:45-50.
+- 16. As shown above in FIG. 2, the applications running on these machines have a very specific structure: namely, the terminal application 122 comprises first computer-executable instructions 224, which has been construed to mean "computer instructions that can be directly executed on a processor," and first code 222.
+Col. 8:27-32.
 The Asserted Patents expressly define that "code" is not just any generic software code; instead, the Asserted Patents teach a very specific structure for "code," clearly stating that "[t]he code represents at least some information that must be translated by the software application before it can be implemented on the machine processor."
-Col. 4:24-31 (emphasis added).5 The terminal application conducts the terminal machine's portion of the dialogue with the service provider machine.

-17. In like fashion, as shown in FIG. 2, the service provider machine runs an application having a very specific structure: namely, the provider application 112 comprises
+Col. 4:57-64 (emphasis added).
+The terminal application conducts the terminal machine's portion of the dialogue with the service provider machine. - 17.
+In like fashion, as shown in FIG. 2, the service provider machine runs an application having a very specific structure: namely, the provider application 112 comprises second computerexecutable instructions 214, which can be directly executed on a processor, and second code 212, which must be translated before it can be executed on a processor.
+The provider application conducts the service provider's portion of the dialogue with the terminal machine.

-4 See also S3G Tech.
+&lt;sup>4 See also S3G Tech.
 LLC v.
 Unikey Techs., Inc., Civil Action No. 6:16-cv-400-RWS-KNM, Dkt.
 74 [Report and Recommendation of United States Magistrate Judge], attached hereto as Exhibit D; see also Dkt.
 91 [Order Adopting Rep. & Rec. of Mag.
-Judge], attached hereto as Exhibit E. 5 Consistent with the specification, the term "code" has been construed to mean "information that must be translated before it can be executed on a processor."
+Judge], attached hereto as Exhibit E.

+&lt;sup>5 Consistent with the specification, the term "code" has been construed to mean "information that must be translated before it can be executed on a processor."
 See Exhibit D, Appendix A.